 This course introduces students to the often-conflicting ethical dimensions of contemporary public policy issues.
 Study topics are drawn from the most current public policy debates, including issues such as gun control, school choice, the environment, abortion, health care and international relations.

-Students in this course study the impact of relevant education policy-making bodies such as local school boards, states, and federal agencies on current issues of education policy, including school violence, multiculturalism, gender equality, and school choice
+Students in this course study the impact of relevant education policy-making bodies such as local school boards, states, and federal agencies on current issues of education policy, including school violence, multiculturalism, gender equality, and school choice.

-One means for students to fulfill their apprenticeship methodology requirements.
+This is one way for students to fulfill their apprenticeship methodology requirements.
 The instructor will select a specific issue, policy, or political topic within the rubric of American politics.
 Students will be instructed on the fundamentals of the topic, and then will carry out an independent project applying the knowledge learned.
 Examples may include (1) examining a specific area of public policy, such as criminal justice, with students crafting an actual policy document on an issue relevant to that area of public policy; (2) instruction in public opinion polling with students carrying out a polling project on a particular issue.